 * Most people average a stay of 3 years, in which time most riders will progress to being respectable advanced riders capable of considering taking part in Olympic trialling.
 Currently we have staff who have been here over 10 years and are winning World Cup competitions.

 * Working pupils need to bring their own horse.
 Most come with their Pony Club horse or youngster off the track or whatever.
 It is important that the horse is good enough so as to embrace a progressive classical training programme.
 Most horses actually surprise their owners and respond very well.
 If however, a horse struggles from a psychological point of view or with soundness issues then it is important that in the interests of the ongoing training of the rider that something more suitable is found.
 This does not necessarily mean expensive.
 We can help in this regard.

-* After a year each rider is encouraged to have a broodmare which is bred to one of our stallions free of charge.
+* After a year each rider is encouraged to get a broodmare which is bred to one of our stallions free of charge.
 The offspring can be marketed through private advertising or through ‘Auction of the Stars’ which is an entity run by Heath & Rozzie.
-Average prices for foals in auctions is $13,500.00 dollars with on-farm prices starting at $15,000.00.
+Average prices for foals in auctions is $9,500.00 dollars with on-farm prices starting at $12,000.00.
 Some riders retain their foals as riding horses for themselves in the future or as breeding stock in a business programme.